Tutopiya Logo

 Examiner win: writing the rearranged equation gets you the method mark even if you mis-key the calculator.

-When the unknown is the angle:
+When the unknown is the angle, you need to use the inverse trigonometric functions:

 θ = sin⁻¹(O/H)